bryanfree66/homelab-autopilot/README.md

 - **Claude Chat** for architecture, design decisions, and planning
 - **Claude Code CLI** for implementation and comprehensive test suites
 - **Separate token pools** = token-efficient, no burnout on large conversations
-- **Result**: Implemented 15 BackupEngine methods with 424 tests in focused sessions
+- **Result**: Completed Phase 2 (19 BackupEngine methods) and started Phase 3 plugins with 500+ tests in focused sessions

 **Why This Works**:
 1. **Architecture in chat** uses minimal tokens for high-level design